pratapdas/datascience/README.md

 # datascience
-This repository is for various Data Science algorithms that are not easily available in the web, that I came through these in my career.
+This repository is for various Data Science algorithms that I came through in my career.
+I created this repository because it's difficult to find in the internet.